RNAcentral/litscan-summarization/README.md

 **The tool will store some cookies on your browser**

-There are two: one a UUID that uniquely, but anonymously, identifies you so we can disambiguate feedback based on user; and another that simply stores a comma separated list of the IDs you have seen so we can pick up where you left off and navigate forward and back easily.
+There are two: a name, so we can disambiguate feedback based on user; and another that simply stores a comma separated list of the IDs you have seen, so we can pick up where you left off and navigate forward and back easily.

 Feedback is stored in the same database as everything else, in the `litsumm_feedback` table.